Harris and Walz say they're 'joyful warriors,' narrowly miss tarmac confrontation with Vance

 Harris told the day's first rally in Eau Claire, "As Tim Walz likes to point out, we are joyful warriors.”
 Contributing to that feeling, the Harris campaign said it had raised $36 million in the first 24 hours after she announced Walz as her running mate.

-The vice president said the pair look on the future with optimism, unlike former President Donald Trump whom she accused of being stuck in the past and preferring a confrontational style of politics — even as she criticized her opponent herself.
+The vice president said the pair looks at the future with optimism, unlike Trump, the former president and Republican White House nominee, whom she accused of being stuck in the past and preferring a confrontational style of politics — even as she criticized her opponent herself.

-“Someone who suggests we should terminate the Constitution of the United States should never again have the chance to sit behind the seal of the United States," Harris said, her voice rising amid applause from a crowd her campaign said numbered more than 12,000.
+“Someone who suggests we should terminate the Constitution of the United States should never again have the chance to sit behind the seal of the United States," Harris said, her voice rising.

+Dan Miller, from Pelican Lake, Wisconsin, who was among 12,000-plus Eau Claire rally attendees, said Biden “has been an incredible president, but he just isn’t the same messenger.”

+"And sometimes you need a better messenger,” Miller said.
+“And that’s Kamala.”

+Later, at an evening event in an airport hangar outside Detroit where the campaign announced a crowd of 15,000, Michigan Gov. Gretchen Whitmer, herself frequently mentioned as a future presidential candidate, declared, “We need a strong woman in the White House and it’s about damn time.”

+“This election’s going to be a fight,” Harris told the same event.
+"We like a good fight.”

-Wednesday's campaign swing was especially important for her and Walz since Biden's winning coalition from four years ago has showed signs of fraying over the summer — particularly in Michigan, which has emerged as a focal point of Democratic divisions over Biden's handling of the Israel-Hamas conflict.
+The swing was especially important for Harris since Biden's winning coalition from four years ago has shown signs of fraying over the summer — particularly in Michigan, which has emerged as a focal point of Democratic divisions over Biden's handling of the Israel-Hamas conflict.

-With Biden now out of the race, leaders of the Arab American community and key unions say they are encouraged by the running mate choice.
+With the president now out of the race, leaders of the Arab American community and key unions say they are encouraged by Harris' running mate choice.
 Walz's addition to the ticket has soothed some tensions, signaling to some leaders that Harris had heard concerns about another leading contender for the vice presidential slot, Gov. Josh Shapiro of Pennsylvania, who they felt had gone too far in his support for Israel.

-“The party is recognizing that there’s a coalition they have to rebuild,” said Abdullah Hammoud, the mayor of Dearborn, Michigan.
+“The party is recognizing that there’s a coalition they have to rebuild,” said Abdullah Hammoud, the mayor of the heavily Arab-American community of Dearborn, Michigan.
 “Picking Walz is another sign of good faith.”

+Lingering dissensions were nonetheless on display during Harris’ Michigan speech, when she was interrupted by protesters opposing Israel's fighting with Hamas.
+At first, Harris said to those trying to disrupt her, “I am here because I believe in democracy and everybody’s voice matters.”

+That was a response similar to Biden's, who often said when interrupted at his rallies that protesters should be allowed to speak before being removed by security.
+Harris, however, then quickly pivoted to a tougher tact, continuing: "But I am speaking now," sparking cheers from most of the audience.

+“If you want Donald Trump to win, then say that,” the vice president continued over the protesters.
+“Otherwise, I’m speaking.”

+Those demonstrating were eventually led away, but not before a tense confrontation between Harris supporters and protesters who screamed at one another.

-Trump, too, has put emphasis on appealing to voters in Midwestern states with his choice of Vance an Ohio Republican senator, as his running mate.
-Vance was even bracketing the Harris-Walz ticket with Michigan and Wisconsin appearances of his own on Wednesday.
+Trump, meanwhile, has emphasized appealing to Midwestern voters with his choice of Vance, an Ohio senator, as his running mate.
+Vance bracketed the Harris-Walz ticket with Michigan and Wisconsin appearances of his own Wednesday.

-Harris posed for a group picture with the girls around the same time Vance was deplaning, and he began walking over to Air Force Two, trailed by his security detail.

 The vice president eventually climbed into her motorcade, and it pulled away before they could interact.
-Still, that the pair came so close to doing so on a tarmac was unusual given the carefully scripted nature of campaign schedules.
+Still, that the pair came so close to doing so was unusual given the carefully scripted nature of campaign schedules.

 “I just wanted to check out my future plane,” Vance later told reporters, meaning that he’d travel on Air Force Two should he and Trump be elected in November.
-He also criticized Harris for not taking questions from reporters, though she sometimes answers shouted questions while boarding or leaving her plane for campaign stops.
+He also criticized Harris for not holding press conferences since she became a presidential candidate.

-Vance later told the crowd at his Eau Claire event, “We actually just saw the vice president's plane" and then joked of reporters traveling with him, “I figured they must be lonely because Kamala Harris doesn’t take any questions."

 “If those people want to call me weird I call it a badge of honor,” Vance said, responding to a moniker Walz used to describe him that made the Minnesota governor notable online in the days before Harris tapped him as her running mate.

-Addressing the Democrats' Wisconsin rally ahead of Harris, Walz had some critical words for Vance but trained most of his sharpest words on Trump, saying the former president “mocks our laws, he sows chaos and division amongst the people and that’s to say nothing of the job he did as president.”
+Walz had some critical words for Vance in both Wisconsin and Michigan but trained most of his sharpest words on Trump, saying the former president “mocks our laws, he sows chaos and division amongst the people and that’s to say nothing of the job he did as president.”

-Republicans are trying to portray Harris and Walz as too liberal for the Midwest, with Sen. Ron Johnson, R-Wis., saying on a conference call that Walz is “part of the radical, crazy left as is Vice President Harris.”

-But Democratic enthusiasm has surged since Harris announced her candidacy and picked Walz as her running mate.
+Walz also stressed that he and Harris are promoting neighborliness and common community, even suggesting that his state's football fans were happy for Detroit's long-underperforming NFL team when it nearly made the most recent Super Bowl: “Vikings fans are proud of the Lions.”

+The momentum could be pivotal in Detroit, which is nearly 80% Black, where leaders for months had warned administration officials that voter apathy could cost them in a city that's typically a stronghold for their party.

 Some Democratic leaders in Michigan had grown concerned that choosing the wrong running mate could slow that momentum, however, and fracture a coalition that has only recently started to unify.